-In October 2020, one of our foreign subsidiaries received notification from its local tax agency of the agency's intent to commence an examination of its 2019 local country income tax return.
+One of our foreign subsidiaries is under local tax agency examination of its 2019 and 2020 local country income tax returns.

 7. Revenue Recognition

 We recognize revenue from product sales under a five step process with our independent distributors (including customers) when there is a legally enforceable contract, the rights of the parties are identified, the contract has commercial substance, and collectability of the contract consideration is probable.
 Product sales revenue (principally nutritional and dietary supplements) and commission expenses are recorded when control is transferred to the independent distributors, which occurs at the time of shipment.
 Generally, net sales reflect product sales less the distributor discount of 20 percent to 40 percent of the suggested retail price.
 We present distributor royalty and commission expense as an operating expense, rather than a reduction to net sales, as these payments are not made to the purchasing distributor.
 At point of sale, we receive payment by credit card, personal check, or guaranteed funds for contracts from independent distributors and make related commission payments in the following month.